On the Smoothed Complexity of Combinatorial Local Search: Smoothed Combinatorial Local Optimization

 \subsection{Smoothed Combinatorial Local Search}

 Under traditional, worst-case algorithmic analysis, the running time of an algorithm for a CLO problem would be evaluated against an adversarially selected cost vector $\vecc c=(c_1,\dots,c_\nu)$.
 Instead, our goal here is to propose a systematic \emph{smoothed analysis}~\parencite{Spielman:2009aa,Roglin:50046,Roughgarden2021} framework for local optimization.
 Therefore, for the remainder of this paper we assume that $\vecc c$ is not fixed, but drawn randomly from a product distribution.
-More specifically, each cost coefficient $c_i$ is drawn independently from a continuous probability distribution with density $f_i:[-1,1]\map [0,\phi]$, where $\phi\geq \frac{1}{2}$.
+More specifically, each cost coefficient $c_i$ is drawn independently from a continuous probability distribution with density $f_i:[-1,1]\map [0,\phi]$.
+We note that $\phi\geq 1/2$ is necessary for a probability distribution.
 These distributions can be adversarially selected, but their realizations $c_i$ are not; the running time is then computed \emph{in expectation} with respect to the random cost vector $\vecc c$.
 An efficient algorithm runs in time polynomial in the combinatorial-structure parameters $\nu$, $\bar{\nu}$ and $M$ of the problem, and in the smoothness parameter $\phi$.
 We will sometimes refer to this model as \emph{smoothed CLO}, if we want to give particular emphasis to the fact that we are performing a smoothed running time analysis (as opposed to worst-case analysis).

-In that sense, smoothed analysis can be seen as interpolating between two extremes: an average-case analysis setting where all $c_i$'s are drawn i.i.d.\ from a uniform distribution over $[-1,1]$, derived for $\phi=\frac{1}{2}$; and traditional worst-case analysis that can be derived in the limit, via $\phi\to\infty$, as distributions $f_i$ approximate adversarial, single-point-mass instances.
+In that sense, smoothed analysis can be seen as interpolating between two extremes: an average-case analysis setting where all $c_i$ are drawn independently from the uniform distribution over $[-1,1]$, derived for $\phi=1/2$; and traditional worst-case analysis that can be derived in the limit, via $\phi\to\infty$, as distributions $f_i$ approximate adversarial, single-point-mass instances.

 In this paper we focus on smoothed analysis for standard local search, and so our quantity of interest will be the expected number of improving moves (for any set of adversarially given input distributions) until a local optimum is reached; that is, the expected length of the longest path in the transition graph.
 This allows us to also avoid some delicate representation issues that are typical of smoothed analysis, and which have to do with how the realizations $c_i$ of \emph{continuous} distributions (which therefore produce irrational numbers almost surely) can be handled as inputs to a Turing-machine-based computational model.
 For a careful discussion about this topic we point to the papers of~\textcite{Beier2006a} or~\textcite{Roeglin2007a}.
 In a nutshell, for our purposes it is safe to think of the polynomial-time improving-local-move oracle (from the \pls/ definition) as having access to real-number arithmetic.